Weakly--exceptional quotient singularities: Preliminaries

-Let $\bar{G}<\pglgroup{N-1}{\complex}$, $N>2$, be a finite transitive group and $G$ its lift to \slgroup{N}{\complex}.
-Let $S\subset\proj{N-1}$ be a subvariety left invariant by all of $\bar{G}$. \begin{rmk} In the notation above, the following hold: \begin{itemize} \item $\bar{G}$ cannot be cyclic, as in that case, in some basis for $\complex^{N}$, $G$ must consist of diagonal matrices (as all irreducible representations of abelian groups are $1$--dimensional), and hence would not be transitive. \item $S$ cannot be contained in a proper linear subspace of \proj{N-1}, since in that case $G$ would have to fix a non--empty proper linear subspace of $\complex^{N}$ and so would not be acting transitively.
-In particular, $\bar{G}$ cannot fix any point, line (if $N\geq3$) or degree $1$ surface (if $N\geq4$) in \proj{N-1}. \end{itemize} \end{rmk}
+Now assume further that $G$ is irreducible.
+This implies the following restrictions: \begin{rmk} In the notation above, the following hold: \begin{itemize} \item $\bar{G}$ cannot be cyclic, as in that case $G$ is abelian (as it is a central extension by \emph{scalar} elements), and all irreducible representations of abelian groups are $1$-dimensional. \item $S$ cannot be contained in a proper linear subspace of \proj{N-1}. \end{itemize} \end{rmk}